maidsafe/rfcs/proposed/0000-Petname-System.md

 The input should be able to specify that it using a Key upon request.
 This behavior will not be default, but should be accessible through this API.

-## Address book
+## Address Book

 The Address Book will be implemented as a directory in the Drive (see: Unresolved Questions [6]).
 This will be assigned to default location as a private directory in the user's Drive.
+Address Books are unique to individual logins, and only that one user can *ever* edit any Petnames that had been specified there. (see: Footnote [3])

 Address Books can contain links to others' Address Books as a way to share Petnames between users *only* if all of the Petnames are either unique, or any identical Petnames reference the same Keys.
-Address Books are unique to individual logins, and shared across any Personas utilized by that login.

 The Address Book will contain any Structured Data that is a Petname.
 Multiple Petnames can fit into one piece of Structured Data, so even though a user need not create a new Structured Data type each time a Petname is denotated, it must either be put into an existing Petname Structured Data type or create a new one. (see: Unresolved Questions [7])

+### Adding to the Address Book

+Adding to the Address Book is a matter of creating a datamap to a directory that a user wishes to denotate with a Petname and specifying that Petname.
+The datamap can point to anything that is on the network.
+Whether it be a location, a list of encryption keys, an APP, another datamap, or anything else.
+If it can be indexed in a datamap, it can be placed into the Address book.

+### Symlinking from a Nickname

 There will also exist a way of symlinking to an entry in the Key Book for free in that same Petname directory (see: Unresolved Questions [8]).
 That symlink will indicate that the Nickname of that Key will also be treated by that user as their Petname.
-The symlink can be either to the entry in full, or only a particular service of that entry.
+The symlink should be able to be either to the entry in full, or only a particular service of that entry.

-That would ensure that a user could casually browse the same as they would casually demo an APP on the SAFE Network – without having to pay for a PUT fee if used in a specific way.
+That would ensure that a user could casually browse the same as they would casually demo an APP on the SAFE Network; i.e. without having to pay for a PUT fee if used in a specific way.
 At the same time, this would incentivize entities (companies or individuals) to come up with novel Nicknames in hopes that it would be unique in the user's Address Book.
 If a user can denotate a Petname for free, it stands to reason that they would do so every time it was possible.

-This symlink will refer to a specific version of the Key Book entry in order to assure that the reference, once assigned remains static and does not change even though the entry in the Key Book may.
+This symlink will refer to a specific version of the Key Book entry in order to assure that the reference, once assigned remains static and does not change even though the entry in the Key Book may. (see: Archive)

 ## Key Book

 A reference to the "Phone Book" of olden days, this will hold all of the Nickname-Key pairs that have been published.
 This index will be public to everyone and be assigned to a default location in order that the network can access it regardless of the client logging in.
 This will hold the Structured Data that contains the public Nickname that the publisher denotates.

 These entries in the index will be versioned so that in the event that a name is changed, if an individual symlinked to a specific Nickname as their Petname, that denotation will not change even if the public lookup has.
 Version numbers will always increment when a change occurs.
 Nickname entries will not be "deleted" primarily because this is a shared directory, and the datamap should not be able to be taken away from, as that may open vectors of attack of a devastatingly large nature.
-The individual entries have the capability to point to either null values or perhaps a creation of a default: "This Nickname has been rescinded by the owners" variable is in order.
+The individual entries have the capability to point to either null values or perhaps a creation of a default: "This Nickname has been rescinded, moved, or renamed by the owners" variable is in order.
 Either way, with the Archive (explained below) there will always be a previous version to view.

 In order to facilitate this, an Archive will be created to store older versions of the Nickname index.